MPC’s Governing Board of Trustees is responsible for setting policies, overseeing

 Governing Board Goals

-- Develop, prioritize, and support Inclusivity, Diversity, Equity, Anti-Racism, and Accessibility (IDEAA) policies and practices throughout the District.
+- Continue to develop, prioritize, and support Inclusivity, Diversity, Equity, Anti-Racism, and Accessibility (IDEAA) policies, practices, and measurable outcomes throughout the District, with particular attention to equitable student success and inclusive campus climate.

-- Provide students and employees with a safe, innovative, inclusive, and effective learning and working environment.
+- Provide students and employees with a safe, innovative, inclusive, accessible, and effective learning and working environment across all District locations.

-- Develop and support an effective and collaborative working relationship with the Superintendent/President.
+- Develop and support an effective, collaborative, communicative, and accountable working relationship with the Superintendent/President through regular evaluation, strategic dialogue, and shared institutional priorities.

 Who’s My Trustee?